The Ultimate Guide to the Best Australian Train Trips

 The trip to Ballarat only takes 85 minutes and is covered by the Myki card.
 A popular day trip from Melbourne, Ballarat is a great town to explore with some gorgeous architecture and the popular Sovereign Hill living history experience.

 Melbourne to Warrnambool

 This 3.5 hour trip from Southern Cross Station via Geelong to the coastal city of Warrnambool.

 Luxury Train Travel in Australia

-Four luxury trains operate taking in most of the country.
+Four luxury trains operate in Australia, taking in most of the country.
 The services are run by a company called Journey Beyond and they offer a lot more than just transport from A to B.